By Roy Burner - Minister of the Gospel

 The elements shall melt with fervent heat could refer to a nuclear holocaust (a distinct possibility in our present day setting), a cosmic happening; or by the hand of God, as in the case of Sodom and Gomorrah.

-As the nature of sin spins us in such a direction there is Biblical direction given towards the saving of the soul:
+The nature of sin can spin one towards the saving of the soul:

 Seeing that all these things shall be dissolved, what manner of persons ought you to be in all holy conduct and godliness.